 Making Symfony.com 3 times faster thanks to Blackfire Monitoring

-Get a sneak peek into the upcoming Blackfire Monitoring feature: Services Monitoring.
+Discover the power of the Blackfire Monitoring feature: Services Monitoring.

-We are currently beta-testing a new, really exciting feature in Blackfire.
-It gives detailed break-down of application response time in:
+The Services Monitoring feature gives detailed break-down of application response time in:

 - time actually spent in the application’s code